-Alternatively, you can grant access individually by:
+Alternatively, grant access to individual pages by:

 For Cursor & Claude: